 Humanitarian Free and Open Source Software (HFOSS)

 Research indicates that involvement in computing that benefits humankind is motivating, especially to women.
+As the focus of most HFOSS communities is on “doing good”, these communities tend to have a supportive and welcoming environment that is conducive to student learning.
 Read some of the research supporting HFOSS project work.

 For more information on HFOSS, visit foss2serve.org